Suyashtnt/personal-website/src/lib/posts/the-wobbler.md

 import YouShouldMakeItYourPfp from '$lib/pictures/posts/the-wobbler/make-it-your-pfp.png?optimize'
 </script>

 In the distant past of...
 2016, young me decided that I was going to be a _Youtuber!_ Wether that was a good idea or not is debatable, but I remember clearly that I wanted to have one of those cringe as hell gaming intros with what is equivalent to the average YouTube family content creator personality.
 I started my first channel, under the name of `TNT MAN!!!`.
 You can already see the 8 year old energy in that.
 That would evolve into `TNT Man Inc` and now it's settled as `A badly drawn wobbler`. *(switch to youtube family creator voice)* _**But wait!**_ Why a _badly drawn wobbler_?
-Why was I a **MAN MADE OUT OF TNT IN THE FIRST PLACE!!!** in the first place?
-Why was _this mysterious wobbler_ chosen above **_ALL ELSE!?_**
+Why was I a **MAN MADE OUT OF TNT IN THE FIRST PLACE!!!** Why was _this mysterious wobbler_ chosen above **_ALL ELSE!?_**

 For the people who didn't die reading the intro, heres the story.